Himalayan Yoga Academy

 2. Pranayama reduces the toxins and body wastes from within our bodies – thereby preventing diseases at their roots.

 3. Pranayama helps digestion.
-With the proper way of breathing, one’s metabolism and health condition will start to improve and constipation is relieved.
+With the proper way of breathing, one’s metabolism and health condition will start to improve and constipation will be relieved.

 4. Pranayama develops our concentration and focus of mind.
 It can counteract stress and relax the body much deeper than sleep.